Quick start guide¶

 parameters.
 Note that we have given quite uninformative priors for the

-.
+variables and .
 This simple model can also be

 shown as a directed factor graph: